Patrick-M3ndes/Sistema-Gerenciamento-Escolar/README.md

+This project is a school management system developed in two stages as part of the Computational Thinking course.
+It allows the inclusion, listing, updating, and deletion of data related to students, teachers, subjects, classes, and enrollments.
+In the second stage, the system was enhanced with the introduction of data persistence using JSON files, making it more robust and functional.
+Through this project, I was able to consolidate fundamental skills in programming logic, data manipulation, and information persistence.

+Technologies Used:

+Programming Language: Python

+IDEs: PyCharm (initially), but the project was mainly developed in VS Code due to the ease of indentation and extensions.

+How to Run the System:

+Clone the repository: git clone <repository_URL>

+Enter the directory: cd School-Management-System

+Ensure that Python is installed on your machine.

+Run the main script: python main_file_name.py (replace with the correct name of the main file).

+What Was Learned: This project provided significant learning in various areas:

+Structuring interactive menus: Developed a menu-based system, allowing users to navigate between different functionalities and interact with data.

+Data persistence with JSON: In the second stage, implemented the ability to save and load data using JSON files, ensuring information was not lost between sessions.

+Code modularity: Organized the project into separate functions for different operations, such as inclusion, listing, and deletion, facilitating maintenance and readability.

+Flow control: Applied loops and conditionals to manage the system's behavior according to user choices.

+Data entry and validation: Enhanced my ability to work with user inputs, ensuring data was processed correctly.

+This project reinforced my understanding of programming fundamentals and provided a solid foundation to explore more advanced concepts.

 Este projeto é um sistema de gerenciamento escolar desenvolvido em duas etapas como parte da matéria de Raciocínio Computacional.
 Ele permite a inclusão, listagem, atualização e exclusão de dados relacionados a estudantes, professores, disciplinas, turmas e matrículas.
 Na segunda etapa, o sistema foi aprimorado com a introdução de persistência de dados utilizando arquivos JSON, tornando-o mais robusto e funcional.
 Através deste projeto, pude consolidar habilidades fundamentais em lógica de programação, manipulação de dados e persistência de informações.

 Tecnologias utilizadas: